dlcastillop/final-countdown-js/README.md

 ### useStopwatch

-The useStopwatch hook provides stopwatch functionality.
+The useStopwatch hook provides stopwatch functionality with a limit.

 It takes four arguments: